-Most of the brands that you will come across if you’re into online betting are respected companies that care about how they look and about their clients.
+Most of the betting brands online are respected companies that care about their customers.

 Unfortunately, similar to any other industry out there, there are scammers who will try to deceive you.
 So, in the following lines, we will introduce you to our blacklist of bookmakers, and we will give you tips on how to protect yourself from them.